-The applicable standard is found in standard 2.7, which applies to respondent's misrepresentation and provides:
+The standard applicable to respondent's misconduct is found in standard 2.7, which provides:

-Disbarment or actual suspension is appropriate for an act of moral turpitude, dishonesty, fraud, corruption or concealment of a material fact.
-The degree of sanction depends on the magnitude of the misconduct and the extent to which the misconduct harmed or misled the victim and related to the member's practice of law.
+"Disbarment or actual suspension is appropriate for an act of moral turpitude, dishonesty, fraud, corruption or concealment of a material fact.
+The degree of sanction depends on the magnitude of the misconduct and the extent to which the misconduct harmed or misled the victim and related to the member's practice of law."

 Here, actual suspension is appropriate because respondent's misrepresentation to the State Bar regarding respondent's MCLE compliance, made under penalty of perjury, constitutes an act of dishonesty directly related to the practice of law and places respondent's fitness to practice law in question.
-Additionally, misrepresentations are compounded when made in writing under penalty of perjury, which thereby includes an imprimatur of veracity which should place a reasonable person on notice to take care that their statement is accurate, complete and true.
+Additionally, misrepresentations are compounded when made in writing under penalty of perjury, which thereby includes an imprimatur of veracity which should place a reasonable person on notice to take care that his statement is accurate, complete and true.
 (In the Matter of Maloney and Virsik (Review Dept. 2005) 4 Cal.
 State Bar Ct.
 Rptr.
 774, 786.)
 For these reasons, respondent's misconduct is serious and undermines public confidence in the profession.

-However, the degree of discipline necessary to protect the public is mitigated by the fact that respondent has, with this stipulation, acknowledged the wrongfulness of the misconduct.
-Additionally, respondent has 15 years in practice with no prior discipline at the time the misconduct occurred.
+However, the degree of discipline necessary to protect the public is mitigated by the fact that respondent had practiced law for many years with no prior discipline at the time the misconduct occurred.
 These facts indicate that respondent is amenable to rehabilitation and conforming to ethical standards in the future.
-In aggravation, respondent completed no MCLE credits during the compliance period or even after being notified of the audit.
-However, a level of discipline at the low end of the range of discipline set forth in standard 2.7 is consistent with the purposes of imposing sanctions for attorney misconduct.
+A level of discipline at the low end of the range of discipline set forth in standard 2.7 is consistent with the purposes of imposing sanctions for attorney misconduct.